Team-Goober/GooberGame/README.md

 - Z to make Link Attck with his sword
 - X to use slot B
 - I to open inventory, Can Press Z or X to equip selected item.
-- Z to select from inventory
+- Z to select item from inventory
+- C to delete item from inventory
 - UP,DOWN,Left,Right and WASD control inventory position
 - M1/M2 click to change rooms sequentially
 - M3 click on a door to go into that door directly

-## Code Smells to check for:
+## Code Smells checked for:
 - Shotgun Surgery
 - Duplicate Code
 - Dead Code